 Antigen detection in tissues and cells is a multi-step immunohistochemical process.
 The initial step binds the primary antibody to its specific epitope.
-A secondary antibody may be applied to bind the primary antibody, followed by an enzyme labeled polymer; or an enzyme labeled polymer may be applied directly to bind the primary antibody.
-The detection of the bound primary antibody is evidenced by an enzyme-mediated colorimetric reaction.
+After labeling the antigen with a primary antibody, a one-step or two-step detection procedure can be applied.
+A one-step procedure will feature an enzyme labeled polymer that binds the primary antibody.
+A two-step procedure will feature a linker antibody added to bind to the primary antibody.
+An enzyme-labeled polymer is then added to bind the linker antibody.
+These detections of the bound antibodies are evidenced by a colorimetric reaction.